 The UCCJEA does allow for special circumstances that involve conditions that require an emergency ruling.
 This usually involves cases of abuse in which one parent takes or refuses to return another the child to the other parent.
 If the court that does not have jurisdiction finds that there is significant abuse or harm to the child this court can issue a temporary ruling in their state.
 The issue will have to be resolved after the temporary period and then you arrive at a situation discussed above in which the courts must determine which jurisdiction will move forward with the matter.

 Remember, contempt will always be heard in the court that issued the order.
-So if a party is violating the visitation schedule or the order you always have the ability of seeking relief from the court that issued the original order.
-So if weekend visitation is being denied and the pick up or drop off location is not realistic contempt is always available.
+So if a party is violating the visitation schedule or the order you always have the ability to seek relief from the court that issued the original order.
+So if weekend visitation is being denied and the pickup or drop off location is not realistic contempt is always available.

 The simplest way to avoid the cost and time of complicated jurisdictional litigation is to be proactive in any issue that could hinder the relationship with your child.
 Often people agree to moves without court orders or modifications and soon discovered they need to go to another state to fight for their rights.
 Be proactive, get legal advice and take action.

 The Law Offices of Sean R. Whitworth has seen many scenarios involving modifications of child custody and visitation because of an out of state move by the custodial parent.
 If you live in Cobb County or Atlanta area contact us today.

 For a call back simply submit the form below or book your appointment online.